 held once a year, in collaboration with HG Plus and other USC partners, this event connects international students with overseas opportunities as well as visa-sponsoring organizations in search of their valuable foreign language skills and unique global perspectives

-for all students; held on the East Coast over winter break
+for all students; held virtually or on the East Coast over winter break

 for graduating students and recent graduates (up to three years out) from all majors, as well as employers from all industries; held in the spring